RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add a tab switcher dialog to navigate files in most recently used order.
 This dialog is activated with `Ctrl+Tab` and `Ctrl+Shift+Tab` to go in forward or backward order, respectively.
+* Add a *Save copy as* action.
+* Add an option to show the selected file in the operating system file explorer.
 * Use `pycodestyle` package instead of `pep8` to do style analysis.

 #### IPython Console